Donelast/donelast/README.md

  ### About me

 I’m studying to become a fullstack developer.
-In my free time, I build small games and side projects.
+In my free time, I build small games and pet projects.
-I live in Ukraine and am open to interesting challenges and collaboration.

 ### Currently using